yschroe/chessalyzer.js/README.md

 ##### Important

--   A larger `nThreads` does not necessarily result in a higher speed, since there is a bit of overhead from creating the new thread.
-You will need to tweak `batchSize` and `nThreads` to get the best results on your system.
-On my systems I achieved the best results with `nThreads = 1` and `batchSize = 8000` and that is also the default setting.
-Note that `nThreads = 1` doesn't mean that the analysis is single-threaded but that 1 _additional_ thread in addition to the thread that parses the PGN file is spawned.
--   To use a custom tracker with your multithreaded analysis please see the important notes at the [Custom Trackers](#custom-trackers) section.
+To use a custom tracker with your multithreaded analysis please see the important notes at the [Custom Trackers](#custom-trackers) section.

 # Heatmap analysis functions